AO-StreetArt/AOSharedServiceLibrary/docs/use/README.md

     }

 ## Tests
-Please continue on to the [Tests] (https://github.com/AO-StreetArt/AOSharedServiceLibrary/tree/master/docs/tests) section of the documentation to learn about the libraries automated tests.
+Please continue on to the [Compilation] (https://github.com/AO-StreetArt/AOSharedServiceLibrary/tree/master/docs/comp) section of the documentation to learn about building an application with the library.

 [Go Home] (https://github.com/AO-StreetArt/AOSharedServiceLibrary)